Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain: Introduction

-In some applications in machine learning and signal processing, it is quite natural to assume that~$\diam(Y)$ is relatively small.
-Such is the case, for example, in the task of training neural networks robust against adversarial attacks, where~$\diam(Y)$ corresponds to the magnitude of the attack performed, and typically has to be small in order for the attack to remain undetected; meanwhie, the target accuracy often does not have to be optimized very accurately~\cite{madry2018towards, zhang2019theoretically}.
-More recently, the work~\cite{foret2020sharpness} demonstrated that adding a small adversarial perturbation to the trained statistical model allows to avoid sharp local minima of the training loss; this approach, termed \textit{sharpness-aware training}, results in optimization problems of the form~$\min_{w} \max_{\|u\| \le r} L(w+u)$, where~$L(\cdot)$ is the training loss functional,~$u$ is the perturbation of a model~$w$, and~$r$ should be small as the analysis relies upon linearizing~$L(\cdot)$ near~$w$.
-More generally, robust design of any system against \textit{small} perturbations of certain parameters may lead to min-max problems of form~\cref{opt:min-max} with a small maximization domain~$Y$.
+In several modern machine learning and signal processing applications, it is natural to assume that~$\diam(Y)$ is relatively small.
+A prominent example is the task of training neural networks robust against adversarial attacks.
+In this context, diam(Y) corresponds to the magnitude (perturbation budget) of the attack, which must be small for the attack to remain imperceptible~\cite{madry2018towards, zhang2019theoretically}.

+Furthermore, a recent approach termed Sharpness-Aware Minimization (SAM) ~\cite{foret2020sharpness} aims to improve generalization by avoiding sharp local minima of the training loss.
+This results in optimization problems of the form $min_{w}max_{||u||\le r}L(w+u),$ where $L(\cdot)$ is the training loss, $u$ is the perturbation of a model $w$.
+Crucially, the radius $r$ (corresponding to our $D$) must be small, as the analysis often relies upon local approximations of $L(\cdot)$ near $w$.
+More generally, the robust design of any system against small perturbations of certain parameters leads to min-max problems of form (P) with a small maximization domain $Y$.

 \paragraph{Paper organization and summary of contributions.} In a nutshell, our work is concerned with implementing both steps~\proofstep{1}--\proofstep{2} of the proposed approach; combined together, they result in efficient algorithms for finding an~$\veps$-FOSP in~\cref{opt:min-max}.
 The rest of the paper is organized as follows.